Wellington: Local

+The first local government for the city was the Wellington Borough Council, which was established in 1842 but dissolved 18 months later.
+In 1863 the Wellington Provincial Council formed the Wellington Town Board.
+The Wellington Town Board was overseen by commissioners that had the power to levy rates, manage water supply, organise road layout, and was responsible for fire prevention.

 Wellington city is administered by the territorial authority of Wellington City Council.
 The present mayor of the Wellington City Council is Tory Whanau, who was elected in 2022.

 Wellington is also part of the wider Wellington Region, administered by the Greater Wellington Region Council.
 The local authorities are responsible for a wide variety of public services, which include management and maintenance of local roads, and land-use planning.

-Community boards

 The Wellington City Council has created two local community boards under the provisions of Part 4 of the Local Government Act 2002 for certain parts of the city: